-The African Risk Capacity is transforming the way African governments plan, prepare, and respond to natural disasters.
-By building national capacities, harnessing state-of-the-art technology, and forging access to innovative finance mechanisms, the African Risk Capacity offers a cutting-edge, comprehensive, and sustainable solution to natural disaster risk.
+The ARC Group is transforming the way African governments plan, prepare, and respond to natural disasters.
+By building national capacities, harnessing state-of-the-art technologies to respond, and forging access to innovative finance mechanisms, the organisation offers comprehensive and sustainable solutions to disaster risks.

-- provides general oversight and supervising development of ARC capacity and services
+- Provides general oversight and supervision of the development of capacity building services;

-ARC Ltd is the financial affiliate that carries out commercial insurance functions of risk pooling and risk transfer in accordance with national regulations for parametric weather insurance.
+ARC Ltd is the financial affiliate of the Group responsible for carrying out commercial insurance functions of risk pooling and risk transfer in accordance with national regulations for parametric weather insurance.

-Through its capacity building and risk pooling, ARC’s objective is to strengthen the continent’s disaster risk management systems through innovation and solidarity.
-By capitalizing on local expertise and the natural diversification of weather risk across Africa, ARC allows countries to manage their risk as a group in a financially efficient manner in order to respond to probable but uncertain risks.
-These techniques, while not new, can be applied by African countries in innovative ways to lower the cost of the response to disasters – before they become humanitarian crises – and provide better services to those affected.
+Through its capacity building and risk pooling services, ARC’s objective is to strengthen the continent’s Disaster Risk Management systems through innovative solutions that take into account the continent's challenges.
+By capitalising on local and international expertise, and considering the diversification of weather risk across Africa, the ARC offering enables countries to manage their risk as a group in a financially efficient manner in response to probable but uncertain risks.
+These techniques, while not new, can be applied by African countries in innovative ways to lower the cost of response to disasters before they become humanitarian crises and provide better service to those affected.

 Although their exact timing and magnitude are uncertain, most weather events are predictable.
-Agricultural production in many parts of Africa is affected by natural climate variability and is likely to be significantly compromised by climate change through the higher incidence of drought, erratic rainfall and damaging high temperatures.
+Agricultural production in many parts of Africa is affected by natural climate variability and is significantly compromised by climate change which is resulting in higher incidence of drought, floods and tropical cyclones, erratic rainfall, damaging high temperatures.

 Drought accounted for an average 36% of all responses between 2002 and 2009.
 In 2009, the World Food Programme (WFP) assisted 53 million people in sub-Saharan Africa, spending US $2.5 billion – 63% of WFP’s global expenditure that year.
 By comparison, the Consolidated and Flash Appeal for 2009, which covered all sectors, required over US $6 billion for Africa, of which approximately US$ 4.5 billion was received.

-Analysis by the ARC suggests that a widespread catastrophic drought in sub-Saharan Africa today could cost upwards of US $3 billion in emergency assistance, which would put an unprecedented financial strain on African countries and donor countries’ aid budgets.
+As an example, initial analysis by ARC suggested that a widespread catastrophic drought in sub-Saharan Africa at the time would cost upwards of US $3 billion in emergency assistance.
+Without doubt, this would put an unprecedented financial strain on African countries and donor countries’ aid budgets.

-As currently structured, the system for responding to natural disasters is not as timely or equitable as it should, or could be, with much of the cost borne by farmers.
-International assistance through the appeals system is secured on a largely ad hoc basis after disaster strikes, and governments are forced to reallocate funds in national budgets from essential development activities to crisis response.
-Only then can relief be mobilised toward the people who need it most – and it is often too late.
-Lives are lost, assets are depleted, and development gains reversed – forcing more people into chronic hunger, malnutrition and destitution across the continent.
+Before the introduction of the ARC mechanism and in the absence of parametric insurance, responding to natural disasters was largely reactive and relied on international flash appeals to secure funding after a disaster, making it untimely and inequitable, with much of the costs borne by farmers.
+Under these conditions, governments are forced to reallocate funds from essential development activities in their national budgets to crisis response.
+Only then can relief be mobilised towards the people who need it most – and it is often too late.
+In the process, lives may be lost, assets depleted, and development gains reversed – forcing more people into chronic hunger, malnutrition and destitution across the continent.

-Contingent funds linked to early warning systems and appropriate contingency plans linked with credible national response mechanisms offer the best solution for delivering more effective and efficient responses to weather shocks in the short term and can facilitate longer-term investments in increasing food security, disaster risk reduction and climate resilience.
-By shifting away from the old paradigm of treating the effects after a crisis occurs, Africa can move towards effectively managing its risks.
-Managing risks is more economical, more efficient, and saves more lives and livelihoods.
-The aim of ARC is to catalyze a better risk management system for Africa and provide the capacity building support required to implement such a system.
+Contingent funds linked to early warning systems and appropriate contingency plans linked with credible national response mechanisms offer the best solution for delivering more effective and efficient responses to weather shocks in the short term, and can facilitate longer-term investments in increasing food security, disaster risk reduction and climate resilience.
+By shifting from the old paradigm of a reactive approach to responding to disasters, Africa can move towards better management of its risks that is more economical, more efficient, and saves lives and livelihoods.
+ARC was founded to catalyse a better risk management system for Africa and provide the capacity building support required to implement such a system.

 How it Works

-The ARC Group is composed of two entities: the Specialized Agency and a financial affiliate, ARC Limited (the Company).
-The Agency is a cooperative mechanism providing general oversight and supervising development of ARC capacity and services; providing capacity building to individual countries; approving contingency plans and monitoring their implementation.
-The Company is the financial affiliate that carries out commercial insurance functions of risk pooling and risk transfer in accordance with national regulations for parametric weather insurance in Bermuda (where it is located until such time that an equally favourable legal and regulatory regime exists in an AU Member State – See Article 11 of the Establishment Agreement).
+The ARC Group is composed of two entities: ARC Agency, a Specialised Agency of the African Union, and ARC Insurance Company Limited (ARC Ltd), the financial affiliate of the Group.
+ARC Agency is a cooperative mechanism responsible for providing general oversight of the programme and provision of capacity building services to Member States; approving country-owned contingency plans and monitoring their implementation in the event of a payout.
+On the other hand, ARC Ltd carries out commercial insurance functions of risk pooling and risk transfer in accordance with national regulations for parametric weather insurance in Bermuda (where it is located until such time that an equally favourable legal and regulatory regime exists in an AU Member State – See Article 11 of the Establishment Agreement).

-As an insurance risk pool, ARC’s objective is to capitalize on the natural diversification of weather risk across Africa, allowing countries to manage their risk as a group in a financially efficient manner in order to respond to probable but uncertain risks.
-These techniques, while not new, can be applied by African countries in innovative ways to lower the cost of the response to disasters, before they become humanitarian crises, and provide better services to those affected.
+As an insurance risk pool, ARC’s objective is to capitalise on the natural diversification of weather risk across Africa, allowing countries to manage their risk as a group in a financially efficient manner to respond to probable but uncertain risks.
+These techniques, while not new, can be applied by African countries in innovative ways to lower the cost of the response to disasters before they become humanitarian crises, and provide better services to those affected.

-- The initial capital comes from participating countries’ premiums as well as one-time partner contributions.
+- The initial capital came from participating countries’ premiums as well as one-time partner contributions;

-- Countries select the level at which they wish to participate by selecting the amount of risk they wish to retain and financing they would want from ARC for droughts of varying severity.
-(ARC will provide coverage for other hazards, including floods, at a later date.)
+- Countries select the level at which they wish to participate by selecting the amount of risk they wish to retain and financing they want from ARC for risks of varying severity.
+(ARC is in the process of diversifying its product for other hazards, including floods, at a later date.)

-- Operations plans, which are meant to optimize ARC disbursements, are a prerequisite for participation and take into account existing mechanisms, priorities and needs of each participating government.
-These plans are evaluated by the ARC Board’s Peer Review Mechanism according to standards set by the Conference of the Parties.
+- Operations plans, which show the use of a potential payout, are meant to optimise ARC disbursements and are a prerequisite for participating in ARC risk pools.
+These take into account existing mechanisms, priorities and needs of each participating government, and are evaluated by the ARC Board’s Peer Review Mechanism according to standards set by the Conference of the Parties;

-- The pool reinsures itself as well as benefits from investment income so that builds and protects the capital available for coverage to member governments.
+- The pool reinsures itself as well as benefits from investment income such that it builds and protects the capital available for coverage to member governments.

 Risk Pooling and Risk Transfer